v8sirisha8v/vietnamshrimpfarming/README.md

 Configuring firewall to port 3001
 Server does start when i go to ip address, but says cannot GET request at API endpoint (/register)

 Figured out that the server had to take https requests instead of http requests for security purposes, and that requires an SSL cert which requires a domain name, both which may have to be purchased.
-Have to use Certbot and stuff as well and it’s kinda complicated so will have research that
+Have to use Certbot and stuff as well and it’s kinda complicated so will have research that.
 Let’s Encrypt - free ssl cert
-duckdns - free domain? idk

-For now we use ngrok
+For now we use Firebase